- Home

 No work proposed in any permit application shall be undertaken until the permit issued by the Commission has been recorded in the registry of deeds and the permit holder certifies in writing to the Commission that the permit has been recorded.

-1. No subsurface sewage disposal system will be permitted within the 100-foot buffer zone of any wetland or within 200 feet of any perennial stream as shown on the USGS map 1985 or later.
-This set back will not be required for the renovation or replacement (but is required for the substantial enlargement) of septic systems construction prior to the effective date of this bylaw.
+No subsurface sewage disposal system will be permitted within the 100-foot buffer zone of any wetland or within 200 feet of any perennial stream as shown on the USGS map 1985 or later.
+This set back will not be required for the renovation or replacement (but is required for the substantial enlargement) of septic systems construction.

 Additions, deletions and alterations to the above regulations may be made through public notice and public hearing.
 The Commission shall then promulgate rules and regulations to effectuate the purposes of the bylaw when voted and filed with the town clerk.
 Failure by the Commission to promulgate such rules and regulations or a legal declaration of their invalidity by a court of law shall not act to suspend or invalidate the effect of this bylaw.